 This is because Rainbow Sharks will from time to time become aggressive and will chase them about and might even harm some of the Tigers.

-In order to successfully keep them together, you need to do 2 things, which are:
+to successfully keep them together, you need to do 2 things,

 1. Get a very big tank that can contain all of them with enough room to explore.